• MOROCCAN CULTURE | ART | CUISINE | MUSIC | CRAFTSMANSHIP

 Hassan II Mosque Casablanca

-The influence of the Berbers represents the oldest cornerstone.
-Berbers have lived in the deserts and mountains since prehistoric times and build morocco art and culture.
-Berber architecture includes the castles of red earth called Kasbahs, from which the ruling families controlled the caravan routes across the Sahara desert and through the Atlas Mountains.
-Berber crafts feature colorful carpets and carved doors with geometric patterns.
+The influence of the Berbers represents the oldest cornerstone of Morocco's art and culture.
+Living in deserts and mountains since prehistoric times, Berbers have built unique Kasbahs and crafts.
+These red-earth castles controlled the Sahara desert and Atlas Mountains' caravan routes, featuring colorful carpets and carved doors with geometric patterns.

 Moroccan cuisine